 Santa Cruz del Islote

 Also included is the artificial islet of Santa Cruz del Islote.
-Since 1996, part of the archipelago belongs to the Corales del Rosario and San Bernardo Islands National Natural Park.
+Since 1996, part of the archipelago has belonged to the Corales del Rosario and San Bernardo Islands National Natural Park.

 Santa Cruz del Islote (Santa Cruz Islet or Holy Cross Islet) is an artificial island.
-Its significant population (approximately 1,200) compared with its small size results in it being one of the most densely populated islands on Earth.
+Compared with its small size, its significant population (approximately 1,200) makes it one of Earth's most densely populated islands.

 Rosario and San Bernardo Corals National Natural Park

 Rosario and San Bernardo Corals National Natural Park is located in the Caribbean Region of Colombia.
-Its surface area is part of the Bolívar Department, with the exception of Boquerón Island which belongs to the Sucre Department.
+Its surface area is part of the Bolívar Department, except Boquerón Island, which belongs to the Sucre Department.

-The park was founded in 1988 to protect one of the most important coral reefs of the Colombian Caribbean coast. it contains the most extensive, and most diverse and developed coral reef in the entire Colombian Caribbean continental coastline.
+The park was founded in 1988 to protect one of the most important coral reefs on the Colombian Caribbean coast.
+It contains the most extensive, diverse, and developed coral reef on the Colombian Caribbean continental coastline.

-The park has an area of 120,000 sq km (46,300 sq mi), from the line of the highest tide to the beryl of the 50 m (164 ft) depth.
-It extends from the underwater platform and the coral reefs west from the Island of Baru, the reefs of the archipelagos of Nuestra Señora del Rosario and San Bernardo and the underwater platform in between, as well as the Tesoro, Rosario, Mucura and Maravilla islands.
+The park has an area of 120,000 sq km (46,300 sq mi), from the highest tide line to the beryl of the 50 m (164 ft) depth.
+It extends from the underwater platform and the coral reefs west of the Island of Baru, the reefs of the archipelagos of Nuestra Señora del Rosario and San Bernardo and the submerged platform in between, as well as the Tesoro, Rosario, Mucura and Maravilla islands.

 The protected area includes four islands that are designated as untouchable zones.
-Two are located in Our Lady of Rosario Archipelago (Tesoro and Rosario Islands) and two are located in San Bernardo Archipelago (Maravilla and Mangle Islands).
+Two are in Our Lady of Rosario Archipelago (Tesoro and Rosario Islands), and two are in San Bernardo Archipelago (Maravilla and Mangle Islands).

-Rosario and San Bernardo Corals National Natural Park constitutes an underwater set of ecosystems and communities inhabited mainly by corals that are home to hundreds of microscopic animals, fish, crustaceans, mollusks, anemones, urchins and starfish as well as a wide range of seabirds.
+Rosario and San Bernardo Corals National Natural Park constitutes an underwater set of ecosystems and communities inhabited mainly by corals home to hundreds of microscopic animals, fish, crustaceans, mollusks, anemones, urchins and starfish, as well as a wide range of seabirds.